 The aims of the Learning Enrichment Department are in line with those of the School: we aim to develop independent learning and stimulate intellectual curiosity.

 In every case, our goal is to produce in a student the ability and confidence to take responsibility for his or her own learning.
-Achieving this goal is, of course, a prerequisite for success later at university.
+Achieving this goal is, of course, a prerequisite for success later at university and in the workplace.

 Elizabeth College aims to provide all students with appropriate ‘stretch and challenge’ in the classroom, the workshop or studio and on the playing field through carefully planned lessons, excellent resources, a focus on the development of independent learning skills and carefully considered feedback from teacher to student.